VisualFP/docs/SA/design_concept/content/introduction/tool_research.typ

 But even if they fail to live up to the specific goals of this project, they may still be useful as inspiration or as a starting point for a VisualFP.

-In the following, we will take a look at some of these tools and discuss their strengths and weaknesses.
+This section discusses these tools and their strengths and weaknesses.

 #let tool_research_directory = "design_concept/content/introduction/tool_research/"